 - Part of the Pelorus walking trails with plenty of options and places to go

 The track offers two interesting waterfalls, along streams that feed into the Pelorus River.
-The track branches off the Tawa Path and wanders along the bank of the river for most of its length, before turning up Elvy Stream.
+The track branches off the Tawa Path and wanders along the bank of the river for most of its length, before turning up the Elvy Stream.
 Access to the first waterfall requires a stream crossing so take care during wet weather.
 Return via the same track or continue on to Trig K.

 - Length: 1.5 km (one way)